-Don’t waste much time on the way or at the base if you haven’t booked your caves through the guides as during trek season, there are chances of all the caves being occupied by the trekkers.
+Don’t waste much time on the way or at the base if you haven’t booked your caves through the guides as, during the trek season, there are chances of all the caves being occupied by the trekkers.

 Once you have occupied your cave and ordered for your dinner, you can leave for the exploration.

 You may also like to Read the Details of – Kohoj Fort Trek Near Mumbai